KaneMayfield/Rescue-Lifeboat/README.md

 ## What Rescue Lifeboat Does NOT Do

-- It does not take a percentage of your assets
+- It does not take a percentage of your assets.
+Not even for doordash to tip ourselves.
+- It cannot recover lost funds from whoever stole from you, we are not a vigilante service.
+This is not John Wick.
+None of us have that kind of cardio.
-- It does not custody your funds at any point
+- It does not custody your funds at any point, because then we'd start going "one for you, two for me"
-- It does not send your private key anywhere — keys are processed locally and never leave your machine
+- It does not send your private key anywhere — keys are processed locally.
+We also dont touch your house or car keys.
+No piano keys.
+Stricly guitar strings and privacy. and never leave your machine
-- It does not require trusting a website, a smart contract, or a stranger
-- It does not work on Solana (EVM chains only: ETH, Polygon, Base, etc.)
-- It does not guarantee recovery of every token (ENS names require a separate manual step; some contracts have transfer restrictions)

 ---